Lmcmaaser/python3MaxMin/README.md

 # python3MaxMin
-a program that repeatedly prompts a user for integer numbers until the user enters 'done'.
+A program that repeatedly prompts a user for integer numbers until the user enters 'done'.
+When 'done' is entered, prints out the largest and smallest of the numbers.